We love Divi.

 - Defers your images that are placed using the Divi Modules.

-If you look at the information above, optimise your images, use plugins on when needed and install Divi Nitro – your site will be much quicker than before.
+If you look at the information above, optimize your images, use plugins when needed, and install Divi Nitro – your site will be much quicker than before.

 As we have mentioned above, this is just the beginning and will bring out more posts that will explain these areas in more detail